 Strawberry Mango Margarita is a fruity, refreshing margarita that is perfect for a warm summer day.
 Pureed strawberry and mango are mixed with ice and tequila to create a refreshing drink.

 And now that I am no longer pregnant I can enjoy a cocktail here and there.

 When warm weather months roll around at my house our favorite thing to do is sit on our back porch and grill, sip a nice mason jar of sangria and watch Will run circles around our yard!

 My cocktail making skills consist of things like cranberry & vodkas or pouring a margarita mix from Costco into a glass with a lime wedge and salt (don’t judge!).
 But–I am turning over a new leaf and things are about to change!

 I am getting bartending lessons from my husband in an attempt to learn how to mix up some yummy drinks for all of those summer guests I plan on having over.

 Hopefully you guys will find a few drinks along the way that you like and can sip on this summer.

 Today’s recipe for a Strawberry Mango Margarita makes a nice big pitcher that you can share with your friends on a warm summer day.

-1 cup of tequila
+- 1 cup of tequila

-1/2 cup of strawberry schnapps
+- 1/2 cup of strawberry schnapps

-2 cups of ice
+- 2 cups of ice

-2 mangos, peeled, pit removed and sliced
+- 2 mangos, peeled, pit removed and sliced

-8 oz (1/2 lb.) strawberries, stems removed
+- 8 oz (1/2 lb.) strawberries, stems removed

-1 cup of margarita mix
+- 1 cup of margarita mix

 - 2 Limes, juiced

 - Lime, salt/sugar for garnish

-Blend the ice, tequila, schnapps, margarita mix and lime juice until smooth.
+- Blend the ice, tequila, schnapps, margarita mix and lime juice until smooth.
 Add the fruit and blend again until smooth.
 Pour into a large pitcher.

-Garnish the rims of the glasses with salt or sugar and a slice of lime.
+- Garnish the rims of the glasses with salt or sugar and a slice of lime.

 If you have a small blender then you will need to blend this in batches.
 I suggest blending the ice and liquid and then putting half aside and add half of the fruit and blend.
 Then transfer the other part of the liquid and blend with the remaining fruit.
 Combine everything together in a large pitcher once done and stir.